 - Transfer to your bulk fermentation container

 I've been having issues recently with a crumb that has been a little on the dense side for my liking.
 I've done a few bakes in-between my last entry and this one to try to figure out what's been happening and, after doing a little reading and chatting with fellow bakers, have discovered one of the causes.
-Thanks to some discussion with Francis over at the excellent Tartine Bread Experiment blog, I've come to the conclusion that I've simply been overworking my dough.
+Thanks to some discussion with Francis over at the excellent Tartine Bread Experiment blog, I've concluded that I've merely been overworking my dough.

 You really can't rely on the “6-turns-and-it's-good-to-go” approach for bulk fermentation.
 You need to read the strength of the dough as it's developing and stop the turns once it's reached optimal strength more turns does not mean a more open crumb.
 Now, there are a lot of factors that go into this, but if you've been following along with me through these posts, try it out for yourself on the next bake and see if your crumb opens up a bit more:

-When doing the turns for one of your sets, if you get to the last turn and you're really not able to easily grab the dough to turn it because it’s holding its strength so much it is basically in a ball, your dough is probably strong enough and you can stop doing turns and let your dough rest for the remainder of the bulk fermentation.
+When doing the turns for a set, if you get to the last turn and you're not able to easily grab the dough to turn due to its strength, you can stop doing turns and let your dough rest for the remainder of the bulk fermentation.

-Note that a “set” here is 4 stretch and folds for me.
-I reach under my dough, pull up, and fold over the other side — I do this 4 times for one set.
+Note that a “set” here is four stretch and folds for me.
+I reach under my dough, pull up, and fold over the other side — I do this four times for one set.

-For my dough and my temperatures I only had to do 4 sets of turns, with a few hours of rest afterwards.
+For my dough and my temperatures I only had to do four sets of turns, with a few hours of rest afterward.

-By 2:00pm the dough had risen almost to the top of my bowl and was ready to be shaped (about 30% rise).
-It should be jiggly and fluffy, but don't push the bulk fermentation too far or you essentially end up with one huge bowl of levain and it won't be usable.
-Trust me, I have done this a few more times than I'd like to admit.
+By 2:00 p.m. the dough had risen almost to the top of my bowl and was ready to be shaped (about 30% rise).
+It should be jiggly and fluffy but don't push the bulk fermentation too far, or you mostly end up with one massive bowl of levain, and it won't be usable.
+Trust me; I have done this a few more times than I'd like to admit.